 Criminal Investigation Division

 In many ways, the Criminal Investigation Division is the heartbeat of the TBI.
-Working in four geographic regions, West Tennessee, Middle Tennessee, East Tennessee, and Upper East Tennessee, our Agents handle a variety of investigations and often work alongside local departments to ensure and improve the safety of communities across the state.
+Our special agents handle a variety of investigations and often work alongside local departments to ensure and improve the safety of communities across the state.

-At any given time, the CID has more than 1,500 active cases, in which Agents strive to provide the most professional and all-inclusive investigations by employing state-of-the-art equipment and methods.
+At any given time, the CID has more than 1,500 active cases, in which our skilled special agents strive to provide the most professional and all-inclusive investigations by employing state-of-the-art equipment and methods.

 Recent CID News Releases

-In 2015, the TBI launched a Victim Services program to ensure the victims and witnesses involved in TBI investigations know their rights, the TBI investigative process, and the criminal justice process, as required by federal and state law.
+The purpose of TBI's Victim Services Unit is to ensure the victims and witnesses involved in TBI cases are informed of their rights, the investigative process, and the criminal justice process, as required by federal and state law, along with a myriad of supportive services.
+The needs of victims are met through crisis intervention and counseling, advocacy, education, and information and referrals for victims of crime and trauma.

 The TBI's Polygraph Unit consists of six Special Agent polygraph examiners, assigned to TBI's four regions across the state.